 Site identity is here defined as the amount of similarity between two sequences.
 If two sequences have a site identity of 100%, then they are identical.
 If site identity is 99%, then there is up to a few bases or amino acids that are different between the two sequences depending on the length of the sequences.
 Within each gene file, the ten sequences were aligned to both M. calida and M. gaviniae in turn and the site identity was calculated.
 Site identity was divided by the length of aligned genes to give a percent identity that could be compared across the genes and between the nucleotide and amino acid sequences.
 From these values, the closest non-Mixta relative was extracted for each gene.

 The majority of the Mixta sequences were most identical with P. septica for nucleotide sequences (Figure 5) with 80.6 and 79.3% of M. calida and M. gaviniae sequences, respectively.
 This is an increase of approximately 15% from the genetic distance results for the closest relative (Figure 1).
 The rest of the genes are most similar to P. agglomerans, followed by the Erwinia species, E. cloacae, and then the Tatumella species.
-Since mutations that do not disrupt the bacterium’s 'ability to thrive and reproduce do not occur frequently and yet may occur at constant rate, then these results suggest that P. septica has the most recent common ancestor with the Mixta species.
+Since mutations that do not disrupt the bacterium's ability to thrive and reproduce do not occur frequently and yet may occur at constant rate, then these results suggest that P. septica has the most recent common ancestor with the Mixta species.

 Figure 5.
 The percentage of genes (out of 799) that were most closely related to any of the eight non-Mixta species using percent site identities.
 The species with the highest percent identity to each of the Mixta species is considered to be most similar taxon for a single gene.
 Blue bars are the results for the nucleotide sequences where the light blue bars represent M. calida sequences and the dark blue bars represent M. gaviniae sequences.
 Green bars are the results for the amino acid sequences where the light green bars represent M. calida sequences and the dark green bars represent M. gaviniae sequences.